karantayl/AquaFriends/README.md

 # AquaFriends

 A motorized fish that was fully made on SolidWorks.
-All necessary files are linked.
+All files are linked.